rgbpokka/tp/docs/UserGuide.md

 <br>`checkin pn/<PASSPORT_NUMBER> n/<NAME> e/<EMAIL> r/<ROOM_NUMBER> [t/<TAG>]`

 Parameters:
+* `NAME`: No constraints on name used.
+Cannot be left blank.
 * `PASSPORT_NUMBER`: Should only contain alphanumeric characters.
 * `EMAIL`: A valid email address should be used.
 * `ROOM_NUMBER`: Only numbers greater than 0 are valid.